Barrie Chase: Early life

-Performing career
+Career

 During the early 1950s, Chase danced on live television programs such as The Colgate Comedy Hour and The Chrysler Shower of Stars.
 While working as Jack Cole's assistant choreographer at Metro-Goldwyn-Mayer, she was asked by Fred Astaire to be his dancing partner on An Evening with Fred Astaire.
 She made four appearances as Astaire's partner in his television specials between 1958 and 1968.
 The two danced on Hollywood Palace in 1966.
-During this period, she dated Astaire, a widower.
+During this period, Chase dated Astaire, a widower 34 years her senior.